NGewirtz/nQuery/README.md

 nQuery is an easy to use vanilla javascript DOM manipulation library.
 Select elements, add event listeners, and even make ajax requests all with one convenient library.

-## Todo App Built With nQuery
+## To do App Built With nQuery

 ![](https://s3.us-east-2.amazonaws.com/cheers-the-app/nQuery.png)

-Interactive todo list using functions exclusively available from the nQuery library.
+Interactive to do list using functions exclusively available from the nQuery library.
 Append, remove, hide, show, and select DOM elements, make AJAX requests and more!
 Take a deep dive into the public API documentation below, or just have fun with the demo: [Live Demo](http://neilgewirtz.com/nQuery)

 # API